-Due to Stanford Energy System Innovations and the university’s 100% renewable electricity procurement, the university has the ability to more efficiently manage its electricity or power needs.
+Through the energy facility conversion to hot and chilled water distribution, as part of the Stanford Energy System Innovations (SESI) project, and the university’s 100% renewable electricity procurement, the university has the ability to more efficiently manage its electricity or power needs.
 Stanford can select the time of day for usage, work with the California grid, and more accurately forecast campus load.

 Total MMBtu of energy used by year